This section describes how you interact through Cloud Dataprep by TRIFACTA® INC. with your BigQuery tables.

 NOTE: If you are reading data from BigQuery and writing job results for it back to BigQuery, both locations must be in the same geographic region.

 Before You Begin Using BigQuery

-- Your BigQuery administrator must enable BigQuery for your Cloud Dataprep project.
+- Your BigQuery administrator must enable BigQuery for your Cloud Dataprep by TRIFACTA INC. project.